 Draw the face and mark the eyes and other details.
 The eyes and lips are quite prominent in the masks.
 Outline it with a black pen before painting with acrylic paints.
 Since these masks are 3-dimensional, it is good to add shading to the faces.

+From South we go to the east of India.
 These masks are worn by Chhau dancers.
 Chhau is a semi-classical folk dance form very popular in West Bengal, Jharkhand and Orissa.
-The Chhau masks also vary depending from the place it is.
+The Chhau masks also vary depending on the place it originated.

 It is now time to paint a Chhau mask.
-We will create like the one above.
+We will create the one above.

 Painting traditional masks make us aware of the traditions and culture of our country.